Hyle-org/devhub-hyle/docs/index.md

     ---

-    Get started with Hylé in just a few minutes with a step-by-step annotated quickstart.
+    Get started with Hyli in just a few minutes with a step-by-step annotated quickstart.

     [:octicons-arrow-right-24: Quickstart](./quickstart/index.md)